Mauritania travel guide

 Terrorists are likely to try to carry out attacks in Mauritania, including kidnapping.
 Attacks could be indiscriminate, including in places visited by foreigners.

-The porous nature of borders in the Sahel region – of which Mauritania is a part – means terrorist groups such as Al Qaeda in the Lands of the Islamic Maghreb (AQ-M) and other regional Islamist groups like Al Murabitun are able to operate across borders and carry out attacks anywhere in the region.
+The porous nature of borders in the Sahel region - of which Mauritania is a part - means terrorist groups are able to operate across borders and carry out attacks anywhere in the region.

 As seen in Mali, Cote d’Ivoire and Burkina Faso, terrorist groups continue to mount attacks on beach resorts, hotels, cafes and restaurants visited by foreigners.
 Be especially vigilant in these locations.

-AQ-M operates directly or through criminal gangs who carry out kidnappings on their behalf or pass on their kidnap victims in return for payment.
+JNIM operates directly or through criminal gangs who carry out kidnappings on their behalf or pass on their kidnap victims in return for payment.
 The long-standing policy of the British government is not to make substantive concessions to hostage-takers.
 The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage-taking.
+The Terrorism Act (2000) also makes payments to terrorists illegal.

 When travelling in Mauritania you should take sensible safety precautions.
 Keep a low profile and maintain a high level of vigilance, particularly in public places and where there are large gatherings of people.